Skip to content

 But the window became a tunnel.

 He predicted what would happen on January 6, 2021, then immediately dismissed it as the work of antifa and other baseless theories circulating online.
-He fully embraced the conspiracy that the 2020 election had been stolen.
+He fully embraced the conspiracy that the 2020 election had been stolen from Trump.
 Throughout Joe Biden’s presidency, he complained endlessly about the administration, but when Trump announced he would run again, something in him hardened.
 His rhetoric grew sharper, more aggressive.
 He began parroting talking points from MAGA influencers—especially the podcasters he followed religiously.
 His language darkened, turning openly derogatory toward immigrants, LGBTQ+ people, and other marginalized communities.
 Whatever Trump attacked, he attacked too—including me, whether as a journalist, a diversity and equity practitioner, a supporter of immigrant rights, or just as someone who disagreed with Trump.

-When Trump returned to the White House this year, the distance between us only deepened.
+When Trump returned to the White House this year, the distance between us only widened.
 His alt‑right views, once hinted at, became fully emboldened.
 He began speaking to me with a kind of swaggering certainty, as if Trump’s victory had validated every extreme belief he’d adopted over the years.
 He mocked me for supporting Biden and later Kamala Harris, calling me a “loser” for voting for them.
 I told him repeatedly that I voted for the person I believe would do the best job as president, not the person I thought was most likely to win.
 But nuance no longer had a place in our conversations.
 His political identity had fused so tightly with his sense of self that any disagreement with Trump felt to him like a personal attack.
 And the more emboldened he became, the smaller the space grew for the friendship we once had.

 In the months after Trump's second inauguration, he couldn’t accept my positions, no matter how many times we had already discussed them.
 He circled back again and again, as if repetition might wear me down.
 When I suggested again that we stop talking politics, he simply couldn’t.
 Over time, I realized I had enabled his hatefulness and had unintentionally created a private stage where he felt free to be a version of himself he hid from the world.
 His texts became irate, laced with expletives, and sometimes threatening.
 In person, he was different—calmer, almost sheepish.
 But the digital version of him kept showing up.